pdesgarets/http-monitoring/README.md

 TODO :

-- decide which stats could be interesting
+- decide which stats could be interesting : top 100 IP, max response time, number of 5** requests.
 - fetch and display those stats
-- tests
-- maybe start again from scratch, depending on the perfs and the correctness.